 Average temperatures: 28°C in September, 24°C in October

 Menorca is a gentler alternative to Mallorca, with a lower profile and a generally slightly quieter walking experience.
-The island’s Camí de Cavalls coastal path is a standout, tracing the island’s entire perimeter.
+The island's Camí de Cavalls coastal path is a standout, tracing the island's entire perimeter - it originated as a coastal defence route, allowing mounted patrols to monitor the shoreline against pirate raids and other incursions.

 We love: The stretch between Son Xoriguer and Cala Galdana is absolutely spectacular.
 The terrain in this part of the island is mostly flat, with trails winding through woodlands of evergreen oak, wild olive, and Aleppo pine.
 Along the way, you’ll pass scenic coves like Platges de Son Saura and the turquoise waters of Cala en Turqueta - perfect for a dip to cool off after a hard morning’s walking.